sosen34/openlingua/README.md

-# openlingua
+# OpenLingua
-OpenLingua is a
+OpenLingua is a simple, customizable HTML template that lets conlangers create gamified courses for their constructed languages.